zot/Leisure/README.md

 To create a notebook, just copy emptyNotebook.lmd to a new file (ending in .lmd).

-Launch a notebook named newFile.lmd like this: `launch drive.html#load=newFile.lmd`
+Launch a notebook named newFile.lmd like this: `./launch drive.html#load=newFile.lmd`

 # Contact
 If you want to get in touch, you can email me at bill dot burdick at gmail dot com.